Skip to main content

 CEEMS API Server

-CEEMS API server uses a simple model where core and web configurations are set by two different files.
-Once these files are available, running API server can be done as follows:
+The CEEMS API server uses a simple model where core and web configurations are set by two different files.
+Once these files are available, running the API server can be done as follows:

 ceems_api_server --config.file=/path/core/config/file --web.config.file=/path/to/web/config/file

-Default interface and port can be changed using --web.listen-address CLI argument.
+The default interface and port can be changed using the --web.listen-address CLI argument:

 ceems_api_server --web.listen-address="localhost:8020"

-All the endpoints of CEEMS API server are discussed in detail in a dedicated API documentation.
+All endpoints of the CEEMS API server are discussed in detail in the dedicated API documentation.

-CEEMS API server is not meant to expose to end users directly as it does not provide a user centric authentication and authorization.
-It is only meant to use either as Grafana JSON datasource or using custom CLI script that control the authentication and setting headers for making requests.
+The CEEMS API server is not meant to be exposed to end users directly as it does not provide user-centric authentication and authorization.
+It is only meant to be used either as a Grafana JSON data source or using custom CLI scripts that control the authentication and set headers for making requests.

 Using with Grafana

-CEEMS API server depends on Grafana's user header to identify user that is making the request.
-The following configuration on Grafana are prerequisites for CEEMS API server to work properly:
+The CEEMS API server depends on Grafana's user header to identify the user making the request.
+The following configuration in Grafana are prerequisites for the CEEMS API server to work properly:

 • The setting send_user_header must be set to true for Grafana to set X-Grafana-User in the requests.

-• When configuring the TSDB data source using either vanilla Prometheus or CEEMS Load balancer, we need to set access mode to proxy.
-This means Grafana will make the requests to TSDB from the backend server and sets the user header on the backend server.
-This prevents the users spoofing the user header X-Grafana-User.
+• When configuring the TSDB data source using either vanilla Prometheus or CEEMS Load Balancer, we need to set the access mode to proxy.
+This means Grafana will make the requests to TSDB from the backend server and set the user header on the backend server.
+This prevents users from spoofing the user header X-Grafana-User.

-Thus, the current user on Grafana is identified by header X-Grafana-User and the CEEMS API server will serve the information about user's and their projects compute units and usage statistics
+Thus, the current user in Grafana is identified by the header X-Grafana-User, and the CEEMS API server will serve information about the user's and their projects' compute units and usage statistics.

 IMPORTANT

-For this approach to work, the identity provider that is used by the resource manager and Grafana must be the same one or if different identity providers are being used, the usernames must match for the same user.
+For this approach to work, the identity provider used by the resource manager and Grafana must be the same, or if different identity providers are being used, the usernames must match for the same user.

-CEEMS API server can be used as JSON API DataSource or Infinity DataSource in Grafana to fetch data and expose it to end users.
-We recommend the users to consult the documentation of above stated Grafana plugins on how to configure CEEMS API server as a datasource.
+The CEEMS API server can be used as an Infinity DataSource in Grafana to fetch data and expose it to end users.
+We recommend users consult the documentation of the above-stated Grafana plugins on how to configure the CEEMS API server as a data source.

-Operators can develop custom CLI scripts that use the CEEMS API server for making requests and output the usage statistics to the users.
-CEEMS API server supports basic authentication and it is discussed in Configuration section.
-The custom script can use the basic auth and set the appropriate user header X-Grafana-User based on the user who is executing the script to make requests to the server.
+Operators can develop custom CLI scripts that use the CEEMS API server for making requests and output the usage statistics to users.
+The CEEMS API server supports basic authentication, which is discussed in the Configuration section.
+The custom script can use basic authentication and set the appropriate user header X-Grafana-User based on the user who is executing the script to make requests to the server.

-CEEMS API server supports admin users with privileged access.
-These users can be configured using Configuration file.
-Besides, it is possible to synchronize users from a given Grafana team periodically.
-This lets the operators to create a dedicated admin team for CEEMS API server and add users dynamically to this team.
-CEEMS API server will synchronize the members of the team and access admin privileges for accessing CEEMS API server's DB.
+The CEEMS API server supports admin users with privileged access.
+These users can be configured using the Configuration file.
+Additionally, it is possible to synchronize users from a given Grafana team periodically.
+This lets operators create a dedicated admin team for the CEEMS API server and add users dynamically to this team.
+The CEEMS API server will synchronize the members of the team and grant admin privileges for accessing the CEEMS API server's database.

 IMPORTANT

-Admin users have dedicated endpoints that end with /admin to make requests to CEEMS API server.
-For instance, if an admin wants to query a list of compute units of a user foo, the request must be made to http://localhost:9020/api/v1/units/admin?user=foo assuming CEEMS API server is running with default settings.
+Admin users have dedicated endpoints that end with /admin to make requests to the CEEMS API server.
+For instance, if an admin wants to query a list of compute units of a user foo, the request must be made to http://localhost:9020/api/v1/units/admin?user=foo, assuming the CEEMS API server is running with default settings.